 Terry's "burn knuckle" quote sounds a lot like "Barnacle!"

 The "OOOOOOOUUUUUUAAAAAAAAGH" sound Andy makes when you hit him.
 Not so prevalent here but it cropped up quite a bit in early KOF titles.
 It got ridiculous in '99 onward where for no apparent reason they made it his KO cry.
 You will hear this especially in 2002 and Unlimited Match, where he groans this practically every time you hit him.

 Narm: Come on, the anime movies are full of this.
-From Terry's ridiculously exaggerated Heroic BSOD and resulting alcoholism because he lost ONE FIGHT in the second film, to the indescribably cheesy ending music in the third one.
+From Terry's ridiculously exaggerated Heroic BSoD and resulting alcoholism because Krauser nearly kills him during their first encounter in OVA 2, to the indescribably cheesy ending music in the third one.

 Woolseyism: Krauser's line "Blood is thick, but syrup is thicker.
 Think about it."

 The Martial Emperor, born three millennia ago in China, desired to advance his skills beyond mortal comprehension and threw himself into battle to kill countless people.
 At one point, he even annihilated an entire nation's army on his own.
 Making a pact with demons, the Martial Emperor entered a deep sleep with instructions on sacrificing martial artists to him to restore him.
 Upon his awakening, he begins absorbing the life from fighters all over the world and consumes his own loyal followers before announcing his intentions of ravaging the world and making it into a new hell where countless die so that he can feed his hunger for battle